Independent Pharmacists in the Age of AI

 As community pharmacists, we know that large-chain drugstores can pose a threat.
 But another competitor on the horizon should give pause to all pharmacists – all working people, for that matter.
 Artificial intelligence (AI) is raising alarm about its potential to take the bulk of human work away from humans.
 Separating the hype from what will actually happen is far from easy.

 Even technology gurus vary wildly in their predictions.
 With so many unknowns, it can be very tempting to take an “I’ll think about it tomorrow” stance.
 But AI is real, it’s growing, and it’s only getting smarter.
-The NCPA has written an executive update on AI, which illustrates that it’s not too soon to consider the possible effects.
+The NCPA wrote an executive update on AI more than 3 years ago, which illustrates that it’s not too soon to consider the possible effects.

 Typing “AI pharmacy” into Google one day generated a list of articles with titles like “Could a Robot Do a Pharmacist’s Job?” and “The Pharmacy of the Future is Here and It’s Run by Robots.”
 It’s enough to make any pharmacist a little nervous.
 So what’s the threat to our livelihood, and how can we protect it?
 It’s all about embracing our humanity.

 The potential is so significant even when only considering medical applications.
 Think about the massive amount of health data within a single patient’s electronic medical record (EMR) – the equivalent of 100MB of structured and unstructured data, according to an IBM Watson product web page.
 While the data presents tremendous value for patient care decisions, someone has to sift through and organize it in way that actually leads to new insights.

 In tasks like these, a human cannot compete with the computational power of artificial (or augmented) intelligence software.
 IBM is just one of many companies developing AI that can collate key details in an EMR into a workable list of clinical concerns.